brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ## Data Pipeline

 I've created a couple of views now, and it might be hard to visualise.
 I'll recap what the data pipeline looks like.
+Dashed arrows indicate on-demand pulling of data, whereas solid lines indicate active pushing of data in a more ETL-style.

 I've indicated domains as I've described them in the narrative.
+I've been using ["domain" in the Domain-Driven Design sense](https://www.techtarget.com/whatis/definition/domain-driven-design#:~:text=Domain%2Ddriven%20design%20(DDD)%20is%20a%20software%20development%20philosophy,software%20application%20is%20being%20developed.). `northwind_cdc_domain` requires knowledge of the source data and semantics, the CDC process and the CDC-centric disambiguation method. `promotions_domain` requires detailed knowledge of the promotions concept and the interface exposed by the `northwind_cdc_domain`.

 ``` mermaid
 graph TD